1. Introduction

 First are those who continue to be abused by perpetrators once they turn 18, and who should be responded to through safeguarding adults processes.
 Second are those who are no longer being abused but disclose historic or previous CSE, which adult social care and the police have a duty to respond to if it is reported to them.
 Third, even when the sexual abuse, physical abuse and psychological abuse has ended, many survivors will require care and support as adults, due to complex personal issues which they may suffer as a result of the trauma they experienced.
 These can include mental ill health, self-harm, problematic use of drugs or alcohol and interrupted schooling or college, resulting in unemployment or low paid jobs.

-In addition, some adults may also be vulnerable to organised sexual abuse (OSA); being targeted for the first time as adults not as children.
+In addition, some adults may also be vulnerable to organised sexual abuse (OSA), being targeted for the first time as adults not as children.
 In particular this applies to those who have care and support needs due to learning or physical disabilities, especially if they are in residential accommodation.

 The vulnerabilities of these adults must be recognised by staff who are responsible for their care and support, so they can offer them the most appropriate support and promote their wellbeing.
 Whilst the focus is often on girls and young women, young men are also victims too, although it can be harder for them to report their abuse which therefore remains hidden.